ELAN: Electronic system for Agricultural Non-customs formalities

 Sources

-Draft Commission Implementing Regulation laying down rules for the application of Regulation (EU) No 1308/2013 with regard to the electronic Union non-customs system for trade in agricultural products (‘ELAN’)
+Commission Implementing Regulation (EU) 2025/1272 laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council with regard to the electronic system for agricultural non-customs formalities (ELAN)

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU to develop new electronic system for non-customs documents related to agri-food trade
+New EU electronic system for non-customs documents related to agri-food trade

-Draft Commission Implementing Regulation laying down rules for the application of Regulation (EU) No 1308/2013 with regard to the electronic Union non-customs system for trade in agricultural products (‘ELAN’)
+Commission Implementing Regulation (EU) 2025/1272 laying down rules for the application of Regulation (EU) No 1308/2013 of the European Parliament and of the Council with regard to the electronic system for agricultural non-customs formalities (ELAN)

 What is changing and why?